 While here in the United States we tend to use short-grained rice for Chinese dishes, it is a good idea, and perhaps important, to use a long-grained Indian rice like Basmati for this recipe, because that's what they use in India and it will give you the most authentic flavor.

-I'll be telling you more about India in the days to come, but for now I'll leave you with this delicious and easy recipe for Indochinese Garlic Fried Rice.
-It's a keeper, and one you'll be making in your kitchen over and over, as I will.
+This recipe is a keeper, and one you'll be making in your kitchen over and over, as I will.
 Serve it with a delicious, rainbow-hued Vegetable Jalfrezi for a perfect meal.

 Indo Chinese Garlic Fried Rice